davidsneighbour/kollitsch.dev/content/components/hugo-youtube/index.md

 {{</* youtube id="_BM3zCMRPcw" title="Lower your eyelids to die with the sun - M83" */>}}
 ```

-Run `hugo server` in this module and a list of sample usages will be presented at [http://localhost:1313](http://localhost:1313)
+In development mode this component adds a sample page at [http://localhost:1313/hugo-youtube/](http://localhost:1313/hugo-youtube/)

 ### Parameters